Ella Farman: Literary career

-Farman and Pratt also worked on other D. Lothrop Company children’s magazines.
+Farman and Pratt also worked on other D. Lothrop Company children's magazines.
 They edited Babyland from 1877 to 1892 and then from 1894 to 1897.
-They also edited Little Men and Women for an unknown period of time.
+Farman also edited Our Little Men and Women (1880-1898).

-From 1897 until shortly before her 1907 death Farman and Charles Stuart Pratt edited Little Folks, a children’s magazine published by S. E. Cassino Company, in Salem, Massachusetts.
+From 1897 until shortly before her 1907 death Farman and Charles Stuart Pratt edited Little Folks, a children's magazine published by S. E. Cassino Company, in Salem, Massachusetts.
 Pratt continued on as editor until 1909.
 Until at least 1912 the Little Folks Contents page stated “Edited from foundation to May, 1909, by Charles S. and Ella Farman Pratt.”

 During her work as editor Farman published approximately 20 books, most of them for children.

 Personal life

 Eliza Anna Farman wed Charles Stuart Pratt on November 11, 1877, For most of their married life the couple lived in Warner, New Hampshire.
 Farman Pratt had a son, Ralph Farman Pratt, born July 7, 1878.
 He became a landscape painter.

 Farman Pratt was in poor health for several years, before dying at her home from myocarditis (inflammation of heart muscle) and neurasthenia (fatigue, anxiety) on May 22, 1907.
 She was buried in South Weymouth, Massachusetts.